atuinsh/atuin/docs/config.md

 ### `search_mode`

 Which search mode to use.
-Atuin supports "prefix", full text and "fuzzy" search modes.
+Atuin supports "prefix", fulltext and "fuzzy" search modes.
 The prefix searches for "query\*", fulltext "\*query\*", and fuzzy applies the search syntax [described below](#fuzzy-search-syntax).